 Considering the population this research was bigger those, the writer took the sample of population of the research in this research.
-The writer took two of four classes as the sample of the research.
-The strategy in taking sample used cluster random sampling.
-In this research, the researcher used cluster sampling as the technique to choose the sample of population.
+The writer took two of 'eleven classes as the sample of the research.
+The strategy used in taking sample was cluster random sampling.
+In this research, the writer used cluster sampling as the technique to choose the sample of population.
 According to Gay (2000:135), "in cluster sampling, intact groups, not individuals, are randomly selected."
 It means the sample of population is selected randomly.
+Having the sample, the writer used lottery by passing out the small rolled paper marked by the sequence name of the class.

 The population was large enough to be all taken as sample of the research.
-Based on the design of the research, the researcher took two classes as the sample of the research.
-The first class was labeled as experimental class, (8C) treated by using Cartoon Video and the second was labeled as control group (8B), treated without using Cartoon Video.
-These classes were decided by using cluster-random sampling.
-The classes consist of 42 students in which class 8C consisted of 21 students and class 8B consisted of 21 students.
-The spesification of the sample of the research can be seen on the table below:
+Based on the design of the research, the writer took two classes as the sample of the research.
+The first class was labeled as experimental class (VII C) treated by using Guessing Game Technique and the second class labeled as control group (VII I) treated without using Guessing Game